mattdesl/workshop-generative-art/docs/cheat-sheet.md

 ## Third-Party GLSL Modules

-With [glslify](https://github.com/glslify/glslify) (built-in to canvas-sketch CLI), we can import GLSL modules and snippets directly form npm into our shader code.
+With [glslify](https://github.com/glslify/glslify) (built-in to canvas-sketch CLI), we can import GLSL modules and snippets directly from npm into our shader code.

 For example, after running `npm install glsl-noise`, you can use this: